Close

 Odvod Publishing Inc.

-© Copyright 2023 Odvod Publishing | Privacy Policy | Site by Odvod Media
+© Copyright 2025 Odvod Publishing | Privacy Policy | Site by Odvod Media

 Welcome to Urban Affairs.

 Urban Affairs is an innovative journalism venture brought to you by the editorial team at Edify Magazine.
 We tell unique Edmonton stories with depth and breadth, the kinds of thoughtful pieces that are the hallmarks of good magazine journalism.
-We want to go beyond the headlines, offering unique perspectives on life in Edmonton, and in Alberta.
+We go beyond the headlines, offering unique perspectives on life in Edmonton, and in Alberta.

 Sign Up for Free